ONSdigital/dp-data-tools-go/mongo-fixes/update-dimension-links/README.md

 update-dimension-links
 ==================

-This script is to update the dimensions URLs in each instances to be unversioned (to not contain /v1) Maybe also rename the URL domain to localhost???
+This script is to update the dimensions URLs in each instances to be unversioned (to not contain /v1)

 ### How to run service
 * Run `go build`